2022 Streamer Awards

 The 2022 Streamer Awards (Note: Was referred to as the 2023 Streamer Awards when airing.
 Name was changed after the 2024 Streamer Awards.) was the second edition of The Streamer Awards honoring the best in live streaming in 2022.
 The ceremony was held at the Wiltern Theatre in Los Angeles, California, on March 11, 2023.
-Hosted by showrunner QTCinderella and fellow streamer Valkyrae.
+It was hosted by showrunner QTCinderella and fellow streamer Valkyrae.

 The show was presented by, and exclusively streaming on, Twitch.
 The event was also sponsored by AT&T, Spotify, Fansly, Nitro Stream Racing, Mountain Dew, and KFC.

 Streamers were interviewed on the red carpet by Ludwig Ahgren, Hasan Piker, Squeex, and Sweet Anita.

 The show peaked at 580,159 live concurrent viewers across all seventy-two Twitch channels that were streaming the awards.